opencast/roadmap/.github/ISSUE_TEMPLATE/project.md

 Specify as detailed as possible when you want to reach which goals.

 **Related Feature Requests and Issues**
-Specify the feature request, gug reports and issues related to this project.
+Specify the feature request, bug reports or issues related to this project.
 Note at least their title and link to the issue.

 **Funding**
 Is funding still needed or already secured?
 List all possibly useful informations such as estimations or offers.